 Income Generation: REITs

 REITs allow investors to get a piece of property assets such as office buildings, shopping malls, logistics facilities, and data centres, without needing to purchase physical real estate.
-REITs are special in that they behave both like equities and bonds – investors buy shares in a “trust” vehicle that holds the real estate, and that trust makes regular payments to investors.
-Historically they have been known for their relatively attractive dividend yields compared to bonds.
+In a way, REITs behave both like equities and bonds, as investors buy shares in a vehicle that holds the real estate and receive regular payments from it.

 Liquidity and Inflation Protection: Cash Management